 By Toni Drugmand as part of the e-How video series

 High energy dogs can get themselves into trouble when they don’t have healthy energy outlets.
-If you are dealing with a hyper disobedient dog, we encourage you to keep the following in mind:

 - It is always a good rule to start with a healthy dog check up with your veterinarian to rule out medical reasons for behavior problems

 - Seeking the help of a professional trainer is also a viable option for help